-Learn why lettuce 'bolts' and why it's not a good idea to try to eat them after this happens and ways to extend your lettuce harvest in your vegetable garden.
+Learn why lettuce bolts, why it's not a good idea to eat leafy greens after this happens, and ways to extend your lettuce harvest in your vegetable garden.

 So, what causes bolting?
 There are a few different factors involved.
 The first is that most leafy greens are cool-season crops.
 Once the days become longer and hotter, growing conditions are no longer ideal so leafy greens begin to get ready to flower as they near the end of their life.